vlachoudis/bCNC/README.md

 # TODO list
 - graphics setup (for the moment it has to be written in the ~/.bCNC.ini file)
 - manual
-- editor rotation of g-code
-- move up/down blocks of gcode
 - tkinter canvas that I use for display can a bit slow sometimes on very big g-code files.